-The Maw 22nd-27th April 2024
+The Maw - 22nd-27th April 2024

 As ever, this list of releases is but the product of our pitiful brains.
 Your, vastly more developed intellect may have identified other games that are equally deserving of a mention.
 It's just as well, then, that the MawTron 5000 comes equipped with a Comments-O-Matic feature - please let us know what we've missed, and have a good week.

+I spent a fair bit of Friday trying to pin down a story about cold fusion in Fallout.
+This being RPS, I suspect there are actual cold fusion experts lurking in the comments - any thoughts on the show's portrayal of it?

+An English Haunting has a release date, and it's soon!
+May 15th.
+I'm stoked for this one - I wrote about the demo as a supporter post and whacked it on our most anticipated list.
+It's a spooky point and click adventure set in Edwardian England, where you play a professor who has to prove the existence of ghosts.
+I dunno what else I can say to sell it to you, but here's a new trailer the devs put on Xitter.

-Uncapped Games boss and former StarCraft 2 multiplayer lead David Kim are teasing a new RTS, which will be revealed during Summer Game Fest in June.
+Uncapped Games boss and former StarCraft 2 multiplayer lead David Kim is teasing a new RTS, which will be revealed during Summer Game Fest in June.
 Catch word of it in the below documentary.

 Like a Minecraft slime but not as cuddly, Embracer Group are splitting into three separate companies – Asmodee Group, Coffee Stain & Friends and Middle-earth Enterprises & Friends.